 Big Boss returns as the protagonist for the fourth time in the Metal Gear Solid franchise.
 He was previously playable in: Metal Gear Solid 3: Snake Eater and Metal Gear Solid Portable Ops and Metal Gear Solid: Peace Walker.
 The trailer confirms that Akio Ōtsuka will be voicing Big Boss with the English voice cast still to be confirmed.

 Miller does not appear in the fifteen minute demo that was stated above, but he is shown to be talking on the radio with Big Boss about capturing Paz and saving Chico.
 Kazuhira Miller will again be voiced Tomokazu Sugita, which was again confirmed in the trailer.
 The English voice cast is still to be confirmed.

-According to the trailer, Paz is being held at an interrogation camp in Cuba.
+Paz is being held at an interrogation camp in Cuba.
 She has probably leaked the Peace Walker incident information to the UN and they are apparently going do a nuclear inspection of Mother Base.

 Nothing concrete is known about what new characters will be making their appearance in Metal Gear Soild Ground Zeroes but there was an unknown character shown in the fifteen minute trailer.
 His face seems to be severly burned and he is apparently leading a unit called as XOF.

 During VGA 2012, game development company: Moby Dick Studio revealed a new game titled The Phantom Pain.
 It showed a character who is drastically similar to Big Boss/Solid Snake, apparently lying in a coma state.
 It also featured a character which was similar to Dr. Kio Marv from Metal Gear 2: Solid Snake.
 The whole trailer seemed like some sort of a nightmare and had visions of popular Metal Gear Solid characters.
 The trailer had the same assets used in the Ground Zeroes trailer above. [reference]